 7. Kumbakonam: The Temple Town

-Kumbakonam is often referred to as the Varanasi of the South due to its high concentration of temples.
-Some of the most revered temples include Adi Kumbeswarar Temple, Sarangapani Temple, and Mahamaham Tank, where the grand Mahamaham festival takes place once every 12 years.
+Kumbakonam is often called the Varanasi of the South due to its dense concentration of temples.
+Notably, Adi Kumbeswarar Temple, Sarangapani Temple, and Mahamaham Tank dominate its spiritual landscape.

 8. Tiruchendur: The Seaside Sanctuary